bernedom/bernedom.github.io/_posts/2019-07-03-how-we-fail.md

 **"We only learn through failure.** This quote attributed to the legendary alpinist [Reinhold Messner](https://en.wikipedia.org/wiki/Reinhold_Messner) holds a lot of truth in it.
 There is a lot of talk going on about a good failure culture, but is failure in every circumstance a good thing?
 Probably not.
 As a software engineer and climber I saw a few fails with sometimes quite drastic consequences.
 Failure is never the goal but sometimes unavoidable, so how can individuals, teams and companies benefit from it?

-When climbing failure ist usually very apparent and more immediate than when working as a software developer or other office job.
+When climbing failure is usually very apparent and more immediate than when working as a software developer or other office job.
 If a summit is not reached or one falls a few times during sports climbing one feels the failure.
 In software engineering failure is usually more abstract but nevertheless very present.
 Mistakes can have dire consequences as well, just think of defective software for an airplane.

 But is every mistake important and a valuable lesson?
 Where can we embrace failure and where do we have zero tolerance?
-Years of climbing and sofware engineering made me categorize failures into four categories.
+Years of climbing and software engineering made me categorize failures into four categories.

 ![Danger meter, describing types of failure]({{ site.baseurl }}/images/failure/dangermeter.png)

 ## Failing at the sport

-At the inconsequetial end is what I call "Failing at the sport".
+At the inconsequential end is what I call "Failing at the sport".
 Failing here is usually this is related to **the way we would like to do things**.
 The intended goal is probably still reachable, but not in the way intended.
 A summit of a mountain might still be reached, but the ascent might not have been "red point"[^1] or by using additional helping equipment.
 In software engineering we still deliver the feature, but failed to do so by applying TDD or using a certain technology.

 This kind of failure happens very very frequently, and while we still want to be aware of it and learn from it, this should not slow us down in our daily work.
 Acknowledge the failure, think what could have gone better and move on to the next software feature or the next big rock to climb.